Academic Catalog

 Description

-Introduction to Foothill College Dental Assisting Program for the incoming student.
-Preview of dental practice, including specialties, history, professional and legal responsibilities and the role of the dental auxiliary; HIPAA, patient privacy, Academic Honor Code, student rights and responsibilities, strategies for student success, stress and time management, record keeping, patient communication and office personnel relations.
+This course is an introduction to the Foothill College Dental Assisting Program for the incoming student.
+In this course, the student will explore all aspects of dental practice, including dental specialties, historical context, professional and legal responsibilities, and the crucial role of the dental auxiliary.
+This course focuses on ensuring that students respect patient privacy, uphold the Health Insurance Portability and Accountability Act (HIPAA), and adhere to the Foothill College Academic Honor Code.
+Student rights and responsibilities, student-centered strategies for success, and time management skills are emphasized.
+This course also covers record keeping, effective patient-centered communication, and positive interpersonal relations in preparation for working in clinical settings.
 Intended for students in the Dental Assisting Program; enrollment is limited to students accepted in the program.

 Course Objectives